Regenerative Aesthetics 101

 Kybella is hands-down 🙌 one of the most transformative treatments for anyone who is experiencing an unwanted “double chin” (submandibular fat) taking away chin/jawline definition.

-Below you can see Simone’s results from one Kybella/DA treatment.
+Below you can see Hannah’s results from one Kybella/DA treatment.

 Please note it usually takes 3-6 treatments for most people and not everyone is a candidate.